Glamdring/bozho-benchmarks/nonblocking/README.md

 ## Results of a non-blocking vs blocking benchmark

+The benchmarked scenario is: reading a 43kb file and writing it to the output stream.

 Running load tests with **Gatling 2.1.4** on a **t2.small** instance
 Running **Embedded Tomcat 7 (with Java 7)** and **Node.js v0.12.0** on a **m3.large** instance